 The QCA Code requires that boards of AIM companies have an appropriate balance between executive and non-executive directors, at least two should be independent.
-On 26 July 2023 the Company announced that Nicholas Edwards, the CFO was leaving the business on 31 July and that Lesley Innes, a non-executive director at the time, would take over Board responsibility for the Company's finance function.
-As Amber Vodegel also joined the Board in July the Board now comprises a Non-Executive Chairman, two executive Directors and three non-executive Directors.
-Details of the individual directors and their biographies are set out on page 13.
+The Board currently comprises a Non-Executive Chairman, two executive Directors and three non-executive Directors.
+Details of the individual directors and their biographies are set out on page 14.